epam/road-ios-framework/README.md

 	pod 'ROADFramework/ROADServices'
 	pod 'ROADFramework/ROADWebService'

-Detail information on internals of ROAD integration as well as advanced topics like integration with predefined workspace, multiple projects or targets available in [documentation](./Documents/Configuration/Cocoapods.md).
+Detailed information on internals of ROAD integration as well as advanced topics like integration with predefined workspace, multiple projects or targets is available in [the documentation](./Documents/Configuration/Cocoapods.md).

 ##Documentation

-User documentation for following components available in **Documents** folder:
+User documentation for the following components is available in **Documents** folder:

 * [Core](./Documents/ROADCore.md)
 * [Services](./Documents/ROADServices.md)
 * [Serialization](./Documents/ROADSerialization.md)
 * [Web Services](./Documents/ROADWebService.md)

-Classes reference available in [cocoadocs.org](http://cocoadocs.org/docsets/ROADFramework/)
+Classes reference is available in [cocoadocs.org](http://cocoadocs.org/docsets/ROADFramework/)

 ##License
 ROAD is made available under the terms of the [BSD-3](http://opensource.org/licenses/BSD-3-Clause).
-See the LICENSE file that accompanies this distribution for the full text of the license.
+Open the LICENSE file that accompanies this distribution in order to see the full text of the license.

 ##Contribution

 There're three ways you can help us:

-* **Raise an issue.** You find something that does not work as expected?
+* **Raise an issue.** You found something that does not work as expected?
 You can get us know about it.
 * **Suggest a Feature.** It's even better if you come up with new feature and write us about it.
 * **Write some code.** We would love to see more pull requests to our framework, just make sure you have latest sources and you're creating pull request to ***dev*** branch.
 For more information check out [guidelines for contributing](./contributing.md).